- 1. Junk Food

 Exercise is like a diet; there are no one size fits.
 The best practice is the one you will do, so find something you enjoy.
 For example, walking is very underrated as a form of exercise.
 Almost anyone can do it, and you don’t need special equipment or a gym membership.

 “63% of wealthy listen to audio books during commute to work vs. 5% of poor people.”

-6. To Do List
+6. To-Do List

 “81% of wealthy maintain a to-do list vs. 19% of poor.”

 Always make a to-do list before you go to bed at night.
 It helps keep intrusive thoughts out of your head.
-“I need to remember to cancel my dentist appointment.
+For example, “I need to remember to cancel my dentist appointment.
 I need to call the bank about that odd charge on my credit card.”
 You don’t want to lay in bed thinking about stuff like that.
 Writing it down gets it out of your mind.

 “63% of wealthy parents make their children read two or more non-fiction books a month vs. 3% of poor.”

 I think this goes back to using free time to educate yourself.
 I prefer non-fiction and always have, but I think there is something to be learned from nearly anything you read, even if it’s just learning a new word.
-The trick to enjoying non-fiction is to find a subject that you’re really interested in and dive in.
+The trick to enjoying non-fiction is to find a subject you’re interested in and dive in.
 Reading non-fiction often becomes a rabbit hole because one book tends to lead to the next.
 As long as you’re reading something, I’m happy.

 “70% of wealthy parents make their children volunteer 10 hours or more a month vs. 3% of poor.”

 Ramsey doesn’t elaborate on these, so I had to interpret this.
 Volunteering is proven to increase happiness.
 And it’s happiness that didn’t cost anything.
 That’s a valuable lesson: you don’t have to spend money to be happy.